sarakarimi/PlantMap/README.md

 └── unsupervised_classification # Abandoned approach to classify flowers without class labels.
 ```

+### Getting Started

+## Setup the finetune environment using FEDn

+This project uses [uv](https://github.com/astral-sh/uv) rather than more common virtual environments like conda.
+Install it using `curl -LsSf https://astral.sh/uv/install.sh | sh` (on Linux and macOS).
+No additional steps are needed to prepare the environment there.

 ## Running fine-tuning locally with different CLIP configs